JANECEA/FileSurfer/docs/Specification/FunctionalSpecification.md

 ## Overview
 FileSurfer is a file explorer for Windows with a graphical interface built with **C#** on the **Avalonia UI** platform.
- The user interface is similar to that of the Windows 11 file explorer, while providing some new features.
+ The user interface is similar to that of the Windows 11 file explorer, while providing a few new features.

 ## Features